Skin Cancer Prevention and Risks

 Skin cancer is the most common form of cancer in the United States, but there are multiple ways for you to take the correct preventive measures.

-• Avoid the sun when it’s brightest: You should shade whenever possible between the hours of 10am and 4pm, even if they sky appears cloudy.
+- Avoid the sun when it’s brightest: You should shade whenever possible between the hours of 10 am and 4 pm, even if the sky appears cloudy.

-• Wear sunscreen and reapply: While sunscreen doesn’t filter out all of harmful ultraviolet rays, it can provide protection if applied correctly and reapplied when necessary.
+- Wear sunscreen and reapply: While sunscreen doesn’t filter out all harmful ultraviolet rays, it can protect if applied correctly and reapplied when necessary.

-• Check your skin: Keep an eye on freckles, moles, bumps and birthmarks.
-Speak with your doctor if anything seems to have changed color, size, or becomes painful.
+- Check your skin: Keep an eye on freckles, moles, bumps, and birthmarks.
+Speak with your doctor if anything seems to have changed color, or size, or becomes painful.

-• Know your sun-sensitive medications: Certain medications increase the chance of your skin burning.
-Speak with your doctor or pharmacist if your meds make sun exposure more risk.
+- Know your sun-sensitive medications: Certain medications increase the chance of your skin burning.
+Speak with your doctor or pharmacist if your meds make sun exposure more risky.